AdrienPoupa/laradose/README.md

 - [Docker](https://docs.docker.com/engine/install//)
 - [Docker Compose](https://docs.docker.com/compose/install/)
+- unzip and wget or curl for the installation script

-This was tested on Linux.
-It may or may not work on Windows or MacOS.
+This was tested on Linux (Ubuntu) and Windows (Docker Desktop and WSL2 Backend, Ubuntu 20.04 LTS).
+It may or may not work on MacOS.

 ## 2. Installation Instructions

 ### 2.1 Automated installation

 A Bash script is provided to install Laradose automatically.
 It will add the required files to your project's folder and help you configure Laradose.
 This is the preferred method.
+If you are running Windows, please read [Installation on Windows](#23-installation-on-windows).
 Before running the script, it is recommended to commit your project so you can revert to the previous state if needed.
 To use it, `cd` into your project's folder and run:

 ```
 $ wget https://raw.githubusercontent.com/AdrienPoupa/laradose/master/laradose.sh && chmod +x laradose.sh